-The 0.25 microfarad coupling capacitor in the LISN allows approximately 3.6 volts to be developed across the 50 ohm termination on the signal port for 115 volt, 400 Hz, power sources.
-The 20 dB attenuator is specified in the test procedure to protect the measurement receiver and to prevent overload.
-Sources of 60 Hz pose less of a concern.
+The $0.25~\mu F$ coupling capacitor in the LISN allows approximately 3.6~V to be developed across the 50 ohm termination on the signal port for 115~V, 400~Hz, power sources.
+The 20~dB attenuator is specified in the test procedure to protect the measurement receiver and to prevent overload.
+Sources of 60~Hz pose less of a concern.